DMMP0/Computational-Social-Sciences-project/README.md

 3. _Sentiment-Analysis-Augmentation_ builds the sentiment part of the dataset, also further polishing it;
 4. _model-selection-evaluation_ train and test the models ensemble
 5. _results_ contains the .csv with the performance tables

+The full report can be found here at the top level.